data-and-design/data-and-design.github.io/classes/4871/reading-responses.md

 # Reading Responses

 Reading responses are due on days with assigned readings.
 Check the [schedule](./schedule) to see which days those are.
-For the three assignments and the final project, see [Assignments](./assignments).

 ## Reading Roles